Albies lifts Braves over Pirates in 11

-Ozzie Albies drove in the winning run with a double in the 11th inning to give the host Atlanta Braves an 8-7 victory over the Pittsburgh Pirates on Wednesday.
+Ozzie Albies drove in the winning run on an 11th-inning double, giving the host Atlanta Braves an 8-7 victory over the Pittsburgh Pirates on Wednesday.

-Austin Riley, who was hit by a pitch to lead off the inning, came all the way around to score from first base on Albies' 12th double of the season.
-Michael Feliz (2-3) took the loss, giving up the one run in one-plus inning pitched.

 Jacob Webb (4-0) pitched two innings of scoreless relief to earn the win.